dehesa/CodableCSV/README.md

     > Please notice that a CSV requires all rows to have the same amount of fields.

-    `CSVWriter` enforces this by throwing an error when you try to write more the expected amount of fields, or filling a row with empty fields when you call `endRow()` but not all fields has been written.
+    `CSVWriter` enforces this by throwing an error when you try to write more the expected amount of fields, or filling a row with empty fields when you call `endRow()` but not all fields have been written.

 ### Writer Configuration